nicholast25/AirPollutionPINN/WestJava_Banten_Jakarta_SpatialGrid/README.md

 # WestJava_Banten_Jakarta_SpatialGrid

-This directory contains the spatial-grid implementation of the CO and NO₂ reconstruction framework for the West Java, Banten, and Jakarta regions.
+This directory contains the spatial-grid implementation of the CO and NO₂ reconstruction framework for the West Java, Banten, and Jakarta.

 The implementation uses spatial-grid representations aligned with Sentinel-5P pollutant resolutions and focuses on large-scale regional atmospheric reconstruction experiments.